DoubleDox/DoubleDox-Racer/README.md

 How to add game to engine:
 - Ensure that DD Racer is not running
 - Open DD Racer root folder
-- Open "Resources" folder (or create and open, if not exists)
+- Open "Content" folder (or create and open, if not exists)
 - Open "games.ini" file (or create and open, if not exists)
-- Add line in format <KEY>=<PATH>, where KEY is game id (see at the bottom of this doc), and PATH is resources location
+- Add line in format <KEY>=<PATH>, where KEY is game id (see at the bottom of this doc), and PATH is game resources location
 - Save and close file
 - Run DD Racer